tiagorainho/SearchEngine/README.md

 ### Tokenizer

+Is responsible to convert a text to a list of tokens, these tokens are also:
+- removed based on the token length
+- removed based on the stop words file
+- edited by the stemmer which tries to reduce the words to more common ones

 In order to improve stemmer performance, every token that goes though the stemmer is saved in a dictionary for faster look up in later transformations.

 ### Indexer